Academic Regulations

 Course Repeats

-A student who has received credit for a course may not elect the course for a second time, unless the course is fundamentally different in subject matter or method.
+Ordinarily, a student who has received credit for a course may not elect the course for a second time, unless a fundamental change is made in the subject matter or method of the course.

 Class Standing and Academic Deficiencies